saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### To keyword in kotlin
 - It is a special type of function that allows you to drop the dot and the parentheses around its arguments.
-- The `to` function converts the values on its lefthand and righthand sides into a Pair
+- The `to` function converts the values on its lefthand and righthand sides into a Pair.
 - A pair is a type for representing a group of two elements.
 - Maps are built using key-value pairs.